-- Step 1: Pinch a 1-2’’ piece of fabric at the side of your pant.
+- 1: Pinch a 1-2’’ piece of fabric at the side of your pant.

-- Step 3: Begin rolling your hem tightly from the bottom.
+- 3: Begin rolling your hem tightly from the bottom.

-The turn-up is much easier to achieve than a pin roll – simple flip up the bottom hem of your pant and you’re set to go!
-Fold up the bottom of your pant (and avoid ruching the fold at all) and create a small gap between your shoe and trouser.
-It’s a simple and easy way to show off a shoe or sock, and it give s your look a laid-back, weekend vibe.
+The turn-up is much easier to achieve than a pin roll – simply flip up the bottom hem of your trousers and you’re set to go!
+Fold up the bottom of your trouser (and avoid ruching the fold at all) and create a small gap between your shoe and trouser.
+It’s a simple and easy way to show off a shoe or sock, and it gives your look a laid-back, weekend vibe.

-Cuffs add a bit of visual interest to the end of your trousers, but perhaps most importantly they also add some physical weight, which helps your pants hang attractively.
+Cuffs add a bit of visual interest to the end of your trousers, but perhaps most importantly they also add some physical weight, which helps your trousers hang attractively.
 They even help your trousers hold their crease.
-The great thing about turn-ups if you’re opting for a lightweight trouser, the appearance of a turn up will weigh down the bottom of the trouser.
-Tight roll jeans are an issue, if you’re planning on wearing cuffed skinny jeans then go for a single roll, and if your jeans are slim it might be worth trying out a pin roll.
+Tight roll jeans are an issue – if you’re planning on wearing cuffed skinny jeans then go for a single roll, and if your jeans are slim it might be worth trying out a pin roll.

 Turning up Denim

-Turn up denim (or cuffed jeans) is phenomenal unique casual look.
-It’s a versatile enough trick that it works well with trainers or with dress shoes.
+Turn up denim is a unique casual look.
+It’s a versatile enough trick that works well with trainers or with dress shoes.
 Again, Selvedge denim is perfect for cuffing – flipping the hem shows off the tell-tale red stitching and creates a great dark-to-light contrast between the dark wash and inside.

-Perks of rolling up jeans – you can play with the lengths!
-Hike that turn up as high as you want, a la Nick Wooster above, or keep it subtle and short.
-Wooster’s above look is higher than the regular turn-up, so if you’re going for that high a turn up, confidence is key.
-With turn-ups that high, it’s more of a statement than a casual It works on formal or casual outfits too – toss a suit jacket or an old t-shirt on and you’re instantly channeling James Dean.
+A perk of rolling up jeans is that you can play with the lengths!
+Hike that turn-up as high as you want or keep it subtle and short.
+If you’re going for a high turn up over a regular one, confidence is key.
+With turn-ups that high, it’s more of a statement than a casual.
+It works on formal or casual outfits too – toss a suit jacket or an old T-shirt on and you’re instantly channelling James Dean.